AlonAm/MediatorPipelines/README.md

-# MediatorPipelines
+# Mediator Pipelines

-An example for Mediator Pipelines
+A simple Mediator Pipelines example using MediatR